English English

 In contrast to becoming an Access Point yourself, gaining access to Peppol by connecting to an existing Access Point provider is simple.

-All you have to do is select your chosen provider (the full list of providers can be found here).
+All you have to do is select your chosen provider (see the full list of certified Peppol service providers).
 They will set up a connection to your system, after which you will be ready to start exchanging structured messages with other Peppol-connected companies.

 It is worth bearing in mind when selecting a Peppol Access Point, however that they are not all born equal, however.
 Unlike ecosio, not all providers offer a fully managed service or an API connection.
 As a result, message exchange via some providers will take much more effort than with others.